 WHAT TO DO FOR HIGH NITRATES:

-Although not generally toxic high nitrates can stunt fish growth and lead to health issues if fish are exposed to high nitrates for an extended time in freshwater.
+Although not generally toxic, high nitrates over 50 ppm can stunt fish growth and lead to health issues if fish are exposed to high nitrates for an extended time in freshwater.

 In saltwater the same holds true for fish, but with many invertebrates, especially coral and cephalopods, nitrates above 20 ppm can be deadly (phosphates are also a problem with many reef inhabitants).